 With so many gorgeous colourful tiling options, how on earth to choose?!
 But when you do, you can easily get someone to make sure your tiles are perfectly laid.
 And over time, make the most of your bathroom tile by hiring someone who specialises in cleaning tiles and grout.

 It’s plain to see: we’re all obsessed with a pattern.
 Whether it’s graphic, orderly geo shapes, or exuberant, wild terrazzo, introduce pattern into your bathroom for visual interest and texture.

-This is definitely becoming increasingly popular in bathroom decor.
-Terrazzo is a composite material that is made of chips of marble, quartz, granite, glass or other materials and mixed with resin and cement.
-Many bathroom designers are currently experimenting with pattern and colour of terrazzo, including using new resins such as ones made with peppercorns or Himalayan rock salt!
+Terrazzo has been popular in bathroom décor for some years.
+It’s a composite material that is made of chips of marble, quartz, granite, glass or other materials and mixed with resin and cement.
+Many bathroom designers are currently experimenting with pattern and colour of terrazzo, including using new resins with organic materials like peppercorns or Himalayan rock salt!

 Sparkly and dynamic, terrazzo adds lots of excitement to a bathroom space.
 Style it with black fittings, a concrete sink and warm tapware.

 You can buy terrazzo in tiles or slabs.
-Slabs can make a wonderful statement vanity—check out this “one big slab” of pewter-coloured granite chip concrete terrazzo.
-Doesn’t the concrete look gorgeous with all that timber?
+Slabs can make a wonderful statement vanity—such as one big slab of pewter-coloured granite chip concrete terrazzo.

 There’s been a resurgence of interest in the use of wainscoting and beadboarding to add character to bathroom walls.
 Wainscoting is typically made from large inset panels, while beadboarding is a type of wainscoting and is made from thin, wooden planks vertically arranged.
 While the panelling has a traditional flavour, these days they are popping up in bathrooms ranging from Hamptons coastal to French country to modern.